Generation and analysis of lamplighter programs

-A machine configuration consists of its current memory, given by the infinite bit sequence, and a program counter indicating which instruction is being executed.
+A machine configuration consists of its current memory, given by the infinite sequence of bits, and a program counter indicating which instruction is being executed.
 The set of configurations assumed by a machine executing an expression in \(E_i\) is finite, since \(B\) is finite.
-Therefore, it is easy to detect non-termination by detecting whether the machine configuration repeats.
+Hence it is easy to detect non-termination by detecting whether the machine configuration repeats.